Donquiweb/prolog/README.md

 Learn prolog with examples

 # Prolog Syntax highlighting for Notepad++
-Usage instructions is based on Nelson Rocha's script :
+Usage instructions is based on Nelson Rocha's script (es | en):
 http://opapao.blogspot.fr/2009/06/prolog-syntax-highlighting-notepad.html

 File to dowload and install on your notepad++ instance.